-Beginning this Fall, the Duke Center for Instructional Technology is inaugurating our Visit a Classroom program just for Duke faculty.
+This fall, the Duke Center for Instructional Technology inaugurated our Visit a Classroom program just for Duke faculty.
 Visit a Classroom is a structured way to talk with other faculty about teaching and reflect on new ideas you can try in your own class.

 How does Visit a Classroom work?

 - Meet and have lunch with two other faculty participants from other disciplines.

 - During the semester, observe at least one class taught by each of the two other faculty participants.
 Take notes and reflect on your own teaching.

 - Meet for another lunch to discuss what you learned about your own teaching by observing the other classes and share stories and observations about teaching at Duke.

 The Visit a Classroom program provides you with an opportunity to celebrate good teaching, see the classroom from the perspective of a student, and formulate plans and ideas to enhance your own teaching and classroom experience.